Halebidu

-Halebidu (IAST: Haḷēbīḍu, literally "old capital, city, encampment" or "ruined city") is a town located in Hassan District, Karnataka, India.
+Halebidu (IAST: Haḷēbīḍu, literally "old capital, city, encampment" or "ruined city") is a Hobli located in Hassan District, Karnataka, India.
 Historically known as Dwārasamudra (also Dorasamudra), Halebidu became the regal capital of the Hoysala Empire in the 11th century CE.
 (Note: Dorasamudra was one of the capitals of the Hoysalas.
 Governors had their own capital, with temples and infrastructure.
 Sosavur (Sasapura, Sasakapura) was their first capital.
 Belur served as another capital for a part of the 12th-century.
 The king used to relocate and stay for extended periods in other capitals.
 However, Dorasamudra is repeatedly called as the srimad rajdhani ("most illustrious capital") in inscriptions found in distant parts of the Hoysala kingdom.)
 In the modern era literature it is sometimes referred to as Halebeedu or Halebid as the phonetic equivalent, a local name after it was damaged and deserted after being ransacked and looted twice by the forces of the Turko-Persian Delhi Sultanate in the 14th century.

 Halebidu is home to some of the best examples of Hindu and Jain temples with Hoysala architecture.
-These show the breadth of Hindu artwork traditions – Shiva, Vishnu, Devi and Vedic deities – fused into the same temple complex, depicted with a diversity of regional heritages, along with inscriptions in scripts from across India.
+These show the breadth of Hindu artwork traditions - Shiva, Vishnu, Devi and Vedic deities - fused into the same temple complex, depicted with a diversity of regional heritages, along with inscriptions in scripts from across India.
 The Hindu temples include Jaina reliefs in its panel.
 Similarly, the Jaina artwork includes the different Tirthankara as well as a Saraswati within its mantapa.
 Most notable among the Halebidu monuments are the ornate Hoysalesvara temple, Kedareshwara temple, Jaina Basadi temples, as well as the Hulikere step well (kalyani).
 These sites are within a kilometer of each other.
 The Hoysaleshwara Temple remains the only surviving monument in Halebidu.